Coming to college is an exciting time but we know you’re bound to have questions!

 In short, college is totally different to school.
 You can find about what makes college different in our article here.

 There is no specific dress code at Nottingham College but we do have a no cap/hats policy in College buildings.
 For some specific courses such as Construction, or courses where you need to use specialist facilities such as labs or kitchens, then you will be required to wear PPE (personal protective equipment) or follow additional health and safety protocol.
-Some of our Hair, Beauty and Travel and Tourism courses also require a uniform, you'll be given all the information you need when you enrol (or you can find out more at our open evenings)
+Some of our Hair, Beauty and Travel and Tourism courses also require a uniform, you'll be given all the information you need when you enrol.

 This varies depending on your course, but you can expect to spend at least 2 and a half to 3 days a week in College.
 If you need to resit your GCSE Maths and English, this will be built into your timetable as additional hours.

 Some courses require you to complete work experience and this can be in blocks of weeks or days during the term and you would attend college in between on certain days.
 For A Levels you can expect to be in college most days as you will be studying a minimum of 3 subjects.

 Yes!
 The Student Wellbeing team offer a wide range of activities which give EVERY student a chance to meet new friends, develop employment skills, enhance your CV, gain an extra qualification and make sure your time with us is an unforgettable one.
-You will find information about this when you join the college on StudentNet and college notice boards and can read more on our enrichment pages.
+You will find information about this when you join the college by checking StudentNet and college notice boards.

 Yes!
 There are lots of competitive and non competitive options for playing sport at Nottingham College.
-Enrichment activities include basketball, futsal, football, rugby, tennis, badminton, table tennis, ice skating, boxing, tai chi, yoga and indoor cricket.
+Activities include basketball, futsal, football, rugby, tennis, badminton, table tennis, ice skating, boxing, tai chi, yoga and indoor cricket.
 Students can take part with classmates and friends from across the College.
 The activities run during lunch and late afternoon on the different College campuses and are FREE for students.